acne

 by Samantha Rizzo

-Benzoyl peroxide (BP) is an ingredient commonly see in products aimed at people with acne-prone skin.
 It’s one of the most successful over-the-counter acne treatments out there, targeting several of the acne pathways: it penetrates pores and pimples easily, it exfoliates dead skin, and it’s both anti-microbial and anti-inflammatory.
-This makes it a powerful weapon against both inflammatory and noninflammatory acne, and it’s why so many people choose to include it in their routine.

-who should use benzoyl peroxide?
+Who should use benzoyl peroxide?

-You may be thinking,benzoyl peroxide just isn’t for me” – and honestly, I wouldn’t blame you for thinking that!
-There are some negative side effects to BP (discussed below) that are a bit of a turn-off.
-Even still, BP offers a fast and effective acne treatment that, in the right formula, can be suitable for almost anyone.
-Products containing BP can be especially useful for those who feel hopeless and out of options, who have stubborn and resistant acne, and those who are currently using topical antibiotics (BP is more effective, and bacteria won’t become resistant).
+There are some negative side effects to BP that are a bit of a turn-off Products containing BP can be especially useful for those who want a budget option for stubborn and resistant acne, and those who are currently using topical antibiotics (BP is more effective, and bacteria won’t become resistant).
 If you’re thinking of using benzoyl peroxide, keep reading to see if it’s right for you.

-picking a concentration
+Picking a concentration

-how often should i use benzoyl peroxide?
+How often should i use benzoyl peroxide?

 To combat these side effects, you should build up the frequency of use to a point where you’re satisfied, and then gradually scale back to a comfortable “maintenance” use.

-how to use benzoyl peroxide
+How to use benzoyl peroxide

 Chemical sunscreens need to be applied immediately after cleansing to properly bind with the skin, but acne treatments like BP also need to be in contact with the skin to be most effective.
 Because of this, mineral sunscreens may be the best option for daytime BP use, as they can be applied as the last step in your routine.

-Antioxidants – Benzoyl peroxide oxidizes when it contacts with the skin, which is one of the mechanisms it works by to clear our acne.
+Use Antioxidants – Benzoyl peroxide oxidizes when it contacts with the skin, which is one of the mechanisms it works by to clear our acne.
 Unfortunately, this reaction also depletes antioxidants on the skin’s surface.

 Although our skin’s antioxidants are constantly being replenished from the foods we eat (which is why it’s important to eat a plant-iful diet), adding some topical antioxidants may actually lessen any damage caused by BP.